Michael-Stout/Capstone-Project/README.md

 - I reused a dedicated function (`load_and_prepare_data`) to replicate cleaning & feature engineering.
 - Then tested **KNN** (using its best parameters) across ~12 additional `.binetflow` CSV files from **CTU-13**.
 - For most sets, the KNN model achieved extremely high performance (often near 1.0 in accuracy, F1, etc.).
-- One dataset (`9-Neris-20110817.binetflow.csv`) gave loIr results (~97.7% accuracy) compared to the others but was still strong.
+- One dataset (`9-Neris-20110817.binetflow.csv`) gave lower results (~97.7% accuracy) compared to the others but was still strong.

 A final table summarizes each dataset’s evaluation metrics: